benchmark-urbanism/cityseer-api/docs/util/graphs.md

 </FuncElement>

 ::: tip Hint
 Certain centrality calculations can be weighted by street-lengths, which helps to mitigate undesirable side-effects arising as a function of varied node densities due to the topological representation of the graph.
-Weighted nodes achieve a similar effect to graph decomposition, and it is likely sufficient to use one or the other instead of both.
-Decomposition is generally preferable because it offers a more granular representation that accommodates variations in intensities along street-fronts.
+That said, weighted nodes achieve a similar effect to graph decomposition, which is generally preferable because it offers a more granular representation of edges, thereby accommodating variations in intensities along street-fronts.
 :::